zero-savvy/burn-to-vote/README.md

 ## Abstract

 This project implements a decentralized voting protocol that combines token burning mechanisms with zero-knowledge proofs to ensure vote privacy and weight verification.
-The protocol achieves perfect ballot secrecy and public verifiability without trusted setup ceremonies.

 ## Setup